Alla, California

 Alla is a former streetcar station and archaic place name located near Marina del Rey in the Westside region of Los Angeles County, California.

-The former Glen Alla Park (now Bill Rosendahl Del Rey Park) is also derivative of this place name; the park sits near the intersection of Glencoe and Alla.
+The former Glen Alla Park (now Bill Rosendahl Del Rey Park) is also derivative of this place name; the park sits near the intersection of Glencoe Avenue and Alla Road.

 Alla lies at an elevation of 16 feet (5 m).